Skatteetaten/mockmvc-extensions-kotlin/README.md

 the WireMock stubs generated will contain a wildcard for the placeholder.
 This means that both the path `/test/123` and `/test/abc` will match.

+For information on how to setup the contract consumer see the [Spring Cloud Contract documentation](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html#_client_side)

 ### Build script

 The build script must package the stub-jar file,